Not-For-Profit Requirements (s83C) NSW

 2023 Review of section 83C of the Education Act 1990 (NSW)

-AISNSW, as the peak body for Independent schools in NSW has been meeting with Mr Alegounarias over the course of the review to represent the sector’s views and will continue to advocate for changes to improve the regulation of the not-for-profit requirements under section 83C of the Act.
+AISNSW, as the peak body for Independent schools in NSW met with Mr Alegounarias over the course of the review to represent the sector’s views and advocate for changes to improve the regulation of the not-for-profit requirements under section 83C of the Act.

-AISNSW made a submission to the review, representing the interests of Independent schools.
-AISNSW made a further supplementary submission to the review on 15 April 2024.
+AISNSW made a submission to the review on 23 February 2024, and a further supplementary submission on 15 April 2024.

 Non-Government Schools Not-for-Profit Regulatory Framework development and Not-for-Profit Guidelines review